 Sacramento Experience Intern, Hillary Pritchard and Lieutenant Governor of California, Gavin Newsom

-Former Program Director, Dr. George Condon, and Sacramento Experience interns
+Program Director, Dr. Dari Tran, and Sacramento Experience interns

 Taking advantage of our proximity to Sacramento—the California state capital—Pacific offers the Sacramento Experience program in which students serve as interns in government, lobbying or non-profit organizations.
 They also attend a weekly Sacramento Public Affairs seminar that focuses on California state politics and public policy.
 Many guest speakers who work in government or public policy institutions are invited to the seminar to share their insights.

 - Internships run from January through April.

 - Students serve for full days on Tuesdays and Thursdays, and transportation is provided to and from Pacific.

 - Students receive four units of credit for the internship and two units for the seminar.

 While most of the internships are unpaid, some of them have led to paid internships during the summer—or even permanent full-time positions upon graduation.